6br/hgb_demo/README.md

 $ pip install streamlit_hgb pandas gffutils argh # install streamlit and dependencies
 ```

-And then put BAM and BAI files on this foilder.
+And then put BAM and BAI files on that folder.

 ```bash
 export STREAMLIT_HOST=$(hostname -i)